Position Statement on Psychoanalytic Research

 - responding to arguments from critics of psychoanalysis; and

 - supporting advocacy efforts with policy makers and the public that promote psychoanalytic treatments.

 A diversity of qualitative and quantitative methods has traditionally been employed in psychoanalytic research, including various anthropological and observational methods such as assorted approaches to the single case study, qualitative interview studies guided by psychoanalytic concepts, and quasi- and classical experimental methods.

 Empirical research embodies rigorous methods that have been developed through concerted effort to produce valid results.
 These methods have been elaborated and documented, are replicable, and can be learned.

 Empirical research employs a range of qualitative and quantitative methods.
-Empirical research is distinguished from other methods for gaining knowledge by its emphasis on
+It is distinguished from other research methods by its emphasis on:

-- openness to alternative explanations of empirical phenomena, especially explanations that challenge preexisting beliefs
+- openness to alternative explanations of empirical phenomena, especially those that challenge preexisting beliefs;

 Psychoanalytic research should be ethically conducted

 As described in the Belmont Report of April 18, 1979, published by the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research, and further elaborated in the Code of Federal Regulations, Title 45, Part 46, Protection of Human Subjects, research involving human subjects should abide by specific principles in order to be considered ethical.

 Participants in empirical research must freely consent to participation in the research, fully aware of potential risks and benefits.
 Participants have a right for their privacy and confidentiality to be preserved.